Reading time 5 Minutes

 Brief information about wing nuts!

 wing nuts or winged nuts were once developed in order to be able to produce screw connections without spending a lot of time and without additional tools.
 Such wing nuts were also used on vintage cars.
 According to the latest safety standards, however, wing nuts are no longer permitted on the vehicle.
-Wing nuts are still used in mechanical engineering, but only where they are can not be step outside and can be attached because of a possible risk of entanglement.
-However, wing nuts are also allowed in mechanical engineering can not be can be used anywhere.
+Wing nuts are still used in mechanical engineering, but only where they are should not step outside and can be attached because of a possible risk of entanglement.
+However, wing nuts are also allowed in mechanical engineering should not can be used anywhere.

 Features of wing nuts